McFarland 'more confident than last week'

 "We're in a pretty good place as of today.
 In terms of morale, it gets frustrating but it is what it is.

-"We started preparations for the Leinster and that was called off relatively early.
+"We started preparations for the Leinster game and that was called off relatively early.

 "The Connacht game was called off later.
 I knew there was a possibility that might happen, but the players didn't know it was a possibility until late on.